Mattwwilson34/profile-pilot/README.md

 ## Features

-- [x] Allow users to login with a third-party service like Google, Facebook, Twitter, etc.
+- [x] Login/out with third-party service like Google, Facebook, Twitter, etc.
-- [x] Presents user with questionaire of at least 3 questions at signup.
-Questions can be anything the developer would like.
+- [x] New users prompted with questions that will added to their custom profile.
-- [x] Allow users to share a public URL that displays the user's username, profile photo, and their answers to the questionaire:
+- [x] Each user has a unique profile URL that displayes their profile picture, name, and answers to registration questions.
+- [x] Users can share thier URLs and visit other users profile pages

 ## Demonstration